 Day 1 Mt Shark Parking Lot to Marvel Lake Campground, 13.1 km, 220 m Elevation Gain, 150 m Elevation Loss, 2 hrs 59 min.

-Since the hike was to take place over Emily’s work weekend, we had to wait until Emily finished work for the day at 4:30 pm.
+Since the hike was to take place over Micah’s work weekend, we had to wait until Micah finished work for the day at 4:30 pm.
 The hike to Marvel Lake Campground was very straightforward, it was mostly just hiking along an old fire road, with very little elevation change.
 This enabled us to maintain a good hiking pace, with the goal of finishing the 13 km is about 3 hours.

-I drove to Banff with Volcano to pick Emily up from work at Tunnel Mt Campground.
+I drove to Banff with Volcano to pick Micah up from work at Tunnel Mt Campground.
 We headed off to Mt Shark on the Spray Valley Road.
 It was about 25 minutes to Canmore, then about 55 minutes down the Spray Valley to the Mt Shark Parking Lot.
 We arrived at just before 6:00 pm, and hit the trail at 6:12 pm.

 The trail in the Mt Shark area forms part of the cross country ski area.
 It is a well graded old fire road and rises a mere 30 m over the first 3 km.
 The trail does become slightly steeper, doubling its elevation gain over the next 0.6 km, but it was never truly steep.
 We passed by the turn off to Wedge Pond and Karst Springs, both worthy day trips.
 We then arrived at the beginning of a long downhill, after just 55 min and having covered 4.3 km.
 There really was not much to see on the trail at this point, so we kept the pace high.
 As we started downhill we passed a sign indicating that we were entering Banff National Park.